mattymo18/Mariokart/README.md

 #### Content
-This project contains R code for Mario Kart Wii character analysis.
+This project contains R code for Mario Kart Wii character analysis and an R-Shiny app for character, kart, and bike comparison

 ***